Mamelodi Sundowns Qualify for CAF Champions League Quarter Finals After Defeating MC Alger

 Sundowns defeat Mokwena's MC Alger

-The Brazilians had to cope without suspended midfielder Nuno Santos, prompting a reshuffle in the lineup.
-Tashreeq Matthews returned to the starting XI, while Bryan Leon was handed the responsibility of leading the attack in place of Peter Shalulile.
+Mamelodi Sundowns had to cope without suspended midfielder Nuno Santos, prompting a reshuffle in the lineup.
+Tashreeq Matthews returned to the starting XI, while Leon was handed the responsibility of leading the attack in place of the veteran Namibian striker Peter Shalulile.

-That selection proved decisive almost immediately.
-Within five minutes, goalkeeper Alexis Guendouz could only push Arthur Sales’ effort into danger, and Leon reacted quickest, calmly converting the rebound to register his maiden goal in the tournament.
+That selection by Miguel Carodos proved decisive almost immediately in the opening minutes of the game.
+Within five minutes, goalkeeper Alexis Guendouz could only push Arthur Sales’ effort into danger, and Leon reacted quickest, calmly converting the rebound to register his first goal in the tournament since joining the club.

 Read also